NFL Rumors: Jadaveon Clowney Receiving Offers From Multiple Teams

 Last season, Clowney dealt with a sports hernia, which led to some missed games and his statistics being lower than in past years.

-Jadaveon Clowney was seen as one of the key defensive players when free agency began, and that remains true.
+Jadaveon Clowney was seen as one of the key defensive players when free agency began and that remains true.
 His asking price has already lowered once, but no teams bit.
 The possibility remains that it could happen again if no other teams jump into the mix for him.